Rifushigi/zta-poc/ARCHITECTURE_DEEP_DIVE.md

 **Extensibility**: New policies can be added without modifying application code, enabling rapid security updates.

-### API Gateway (Kong)
+### API Gateway (Express Gateway)

-Kong provides several architectural benefits for security and operational management:
+The Express Gateway provides several architectural benefits for security and operational management:

-**Traffic Management**: Centralized routing and load balancing for all API traffic.
+**Traffic Management**: Centralized routing for all API traffic.

-**Security Enforcement**: JWT validation, rate limiting, and mTLS enforcement at the edge.
+**Security Enforcement**: JWT validation, OPA policy enforcement, rate limiting, logging, metrics, error handling, IP filtering, and request validation at the edge.

-**Plugin Architecture**: Extensible plugin system allows for custom security controls and integrations.
+**Extensibility**: Easily extended with Express middleware for custom security controls and integrations.

-**Monitoring Integration**: Built-in support for metrics collection and log forwarding.
+**Monitoring Integration**: Built-in support for Prometheus metrics collection and log forwarding.

-**High Availability**: Kong can be deployed in a cluster for high availability and scalability.
+**High Availability**: Can be deployed in a cluster for high availability and scalability.

 ### Backend Service

 The Node.js backend service implements several architectural patterns:

 **Layered Architecture**: Clear separation between presentation, business logic, and data access layers.